Submissions is now closed.

 If you are interested in submitting to the Society for Community Research and Action (SCRA) program at MPA, please click HERE.
 Presenters must be registered and should become a member of MPA prior to the conference.
-The Deadline for Submissions to SCRA has been extended to November 12th, 2019 by 11:55pm CST.
+The Deadline for Submissions to SCRA was extended to November 15th, 2019 by 11:55pm CST.

 Instructions for Faculty/Graduate Students applying to the MPA Main Conference

 Submissions for papers, posters, and symposia for the annual meeting will be accepted from September 1, 2019 through November 5, 2019 11:59PM EST. Electronic submission is required.

 At least one of the authors on each presentation must be a current, dues-paid MPA member.
 If you hold a doctorate in psychology or are a graduate student you may become a member HERE.
 Membership is separate from Registration.
 If you want to renew your membership, login using the box in the upper right-hand corner.
 Once you have become a member or renewed your membership, you may submit your presentation.

 1) Paper/Poster Submission